ARM-software/ebbr/source/chapter2-uefi.rst

-Not all embedded systems include an RTC, and even if one is present, it may not be possible to access the RTC from runtime services. e.g., The RTC may be on a shared I2C bus which runtime services cannot access because it will conflict with the OS.
+Not all embedded systems include an RTC, and even if one is present, it may not be possible to access the RTC from runtime services. e.g. The RTC may be on a shared I2C bus which runtime services cannot access because it will conflict with the OS.

 If firmware does not support access to the RTC, then GetTime() and